magcode/mqtt-tools/remotekeys/readme.md

 This tool allows you to use a cheap RF remote control as an universal input for your home automation.

-I used a ["G20 remote control"](https://www.google.com/search?q=G20+remote+control) which is sold as "Nvidia Shield replacement remote".
+I used a ["G20 remote control"](https://www.google.com/search?q=G20+remote+control) which is also sold as "Nvidia Shield replacement remote".

 ![image](docs/image.jpg)